Word@Work, Let God's Word energise your working day!

 Galatians 2:17-18

 Paul’s religious critics did not understand why religious observance was not enough to win favour with God.
-They thought Paul was saying that free salvation through faith in Christ meant that God is not bothered by our sin; they claimed that the gospel promoted sinning.
+They thought Paul was saying that free salvation through faith in Christ meant that God is not offended by sin.
+They claimed that the gospel promoted sinning.
 Surely, they argued, if Christ is pleased to forgive sin then He will be pleased when people sin more!
 If that was true, then He is a promoter of sin, and a law-breaker Himself!

 The Gospel Of Crucifixion With Christ